DSEBench: A Test Collection for Explainable Dataset Search with Examples: Construction of DSEBench

-To achieve a trade-off between annotation quality and cost, we invited human experts to annotate the 7,415~$(q, D_t, d_c)$ triples from the test cases.
-The 337,976~triples from the training cases were annotated with an LLM and filtered by quality-oriented heuristics.
+\textbf{Results.} We collected 20~candidate datasets with the highest rank from each retriever, resulting in 7,415~$(q, D_t, d_c)$ triples for test cases and 337,976~triples for training cases, where $d_c$~indicates a candidate dataset to be annotated.
+To balance between quality and cost of annotation, we invited human experts to annotate test cases and used a large language model (LLM) for training cases.

-\subsubsection{Human Annotation}
+\subsection{Human Annotation}

-We recruited 24~graduate and senior-year undergraduate students in computer science as annotators.
-All of them have sufficient experience in dataset search.
+We recruited 24~graduate or undergraduate computer science students with experience in dataset search to annotate 7,415~$(q, D_t, d_c)$ triples in test cases.

-\textbf{Dataset-Level Judgments.} Given a triple $(q, D_t, d_c)$, following the task definition of DSE, an annotator needed to judge how much the candidate dataset~$d_c$ is \emph{relevant} to the query~$q$, and how much $d_c$~is \emph{similar} to the target datasets in~$D_t$.
-In accordance with NTCIR, relevance and similarity were scored using a graded scale: \begin{itemize} \item 0: irrelevant or dissimilar, \item 1: partially relevant or partially similar, \item 2: highly relevant or highly similar. \end{itemize}
+\textbf{Dataset-Level Judgments.} Given a triple $(q, D_t, d_c)$, following the task definition of DSE, an annotator judged how much the candidate dataset~$d_c$ is \emph{relevant to the query}~$q$, and how much $d_c$~is \emph{similar to the target datasets} in~$D_t$.
+In accordance with NTCIR, the judgments were scored using a graded scale: \begin{itemize} \item 0: irrelevant or dissimilar, \item 1: partially relevant or partially similar, \item 2: highly relevant or highly similar. \end{itemize}

-\textbf{Field-Level Judgments.} For each partially and highly relevant or similar dataset, the annotator was also required to identify in the candidate dataset \emph{which fields indicate its relevance or similarity}, which can be used in the evaluation of explainable DSE.
+\textbf{Field-Level Judgments.} For each partially or highly relevant/similar dataset, the annotator was further required to identify in the candidate dataset \emph{which fields indicate its relevance/similarity}, to be used in the evaluation of ExDSE.

-\textbf{Annotation Tool.} Annotation was performed using a Web tool as illustrated in Figure~\ref{fig:annotation-example}.
-To avoid position bias in field judgments, the fields of each dataset were presented in random order.
+\textbf{Annotation Tool.} Annotation was performed using a Web tool illustrated in Figure~\ref{fig:annotation-example}.
+To avoid position bias, the fields were displayed in random order.

-\textbf{Task Assignment.} To obtain high-quality annotations, we assigned each of the 7,415~$(q, D_t, d_c)$ triples from the test cases to \emph{two independent annotators}.
-If they provided the same score, it would be accepted as the final score.
-If they provided different scores, we would assign the triple to a \emph{third annotator}, and the final score was determined on the basis of a majority vote, that is, by the third annotator.
-However, if three scores differed from each other, we would take their mean value (i.e.~1) as the final score.
+\textbf{Task Assignment.} To obtain high-quality annotations, we assigned each of the 7,415~$(q, D_t, d_c)$ triples from test cases to \emph{two independent annotators}.
+When they provided the same score, it was accepted as the final score.
+Otherwise, we assigned the triple to a \emph{third annotator}, and the final score was determined on the basis of a majority vote, that is, by the third annotator.
+However, when three scores differed from each other, we took their mean value (i.e.,~1) as the final score.
 Field-level disagreements were resolved analogously.
-If two annotators disagreed on whether a field indicates relevance or similarity, a third annotator would make the final judgment via majority vote.